Return to the Newsroom

 Hungary implemented the Master file – Local file concept in the lay out and content requirement of TP documentation.
 FY 2017 can be documented according to the former rules either, but from FY 2018 the new concept is obligatory.

 As of 1 January 2023, Hungary introduced data provision obligation for related party transactions, to be disclosed in the CIT return of each taxpayer who is subject to the transfer pricing documentation obligation.
-FY2022 is affected by this rule.
+FY2022 was already affected by this rule.

 Take no risks with penalties!
 Book our transfer pricing experts for a 1-hour long session on our eShop.